 To maximize the gaming experience, most players download lots of files onto the Switch console.
 From new games and apps to updates, these files enhance the Switch’s performance.
 If any of these files contain corrupted data, the system might freeze, and you’ll get a blue screen.

-Incompatible Third-party Dock
+Incompatible Third-party Docks

 Some players have experienced the blue screen in Switch when using a third-party dock.
 Switch consoles work well with most docks on the market.
 Still, you might experience the blue screen when trying a third-party dock that’s incompatible.